woocommerce/woocommerce-gateway-stripe/readme.txt

 = 8.5.0 - 2024-xx-xx =
 * Fix - When using a saved payment method, update the payment method's address immediately upon checkout.
 Fixes issues where Stripe may throw address validation errors.
 * Add - Allow customizing the title and description of the UPE payment methods.
+* Fix - Display Klarna only when the presentment currency matches the currency of the customer’s country.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).